Mumsy, Nanny, Sonny and Girly: Critical reception

 The Monthly Film Bulletin wrote: Although always agreeable to look at, with Freddie Francis and his camera prowling as elegantly as usual, this is a distinct disappointment in what might have been a happy return to the territory of The Psychopath [1966] and Torture Garden [1967].
 Most of the trouble seems to lie in the script, which has evident ambitions to cross Pinter with Gothic, but succeeds merely in being Grand Guignol, and pretty limp Grand Guignol at that.
-Everything is said in the pre-credits sequence where the off-screen voices of Mumsy and Nanny coo cloyingly over the dear little children, whom we see to nasty, pubescent beasts.
+Everything is said in the pre-credits sequence where the off-screen voices of Mumsy and Nanny coo cloyingly over the dear little children, whom we see to be nasty, pubescent beasts.
 After that it is simply a matter of waiting for the horrors, and it comes as no surprise when a nice game of "Oranges and Lemons" ends, on the appropriate verse, with the unhappy playmate being beheaded.
 The latter half picks up somewhat though, with Sonny stalking a condemned playmate through the garden, camera in hand (shades of Peeping Tom [1960]) to record the face of terror; and Ursula Howells, murmuring "Oh, Girly!" in tones of mild reproach when she discovers Ninny's head cooking on the stove in a stewpot, is a delight throughout.Variety said: Mumsy, Nanny, Sonny and Girly is an offbeat, low-key horror melodrama – a macabre combo of Disney and Hammer films, in which a lady, her maid and two kids kidnap and murder unsuspecting males.
 Freddie Francis, onetime cameraman and in recent years a horror buff fave for his direction of British shockers, does an excellent job in making the most of his unusual, if distended, premise.
 Gory details are mercifully implicit (the way shock used to be so effective), and to an extent also the sex overtones.
 Ronald J. Kahn's completely-on-location production is atmospherically superior.
 Well cast but overlong, the Cinerama release is a special item which, with proper nursing, might realize its sleeper ambitions. ...
 David Muir's excellent, soft-focus lensing maximizes the mood, superbly established physically by Maggie Pinhorn's art direction and set dressing by Dimity Collins.
 Bernard Ebbinghouse's eerie score, including minor key juve refrains, is most effective.
 At 101 minutes (edited by Tristan Cones), film is about 10 minutes too long but by coincidence that's just right for TV."